waterholeforum/docs/routes.md

 ## Registering Routes

 To register your own routes in Waterhole's route groups, use the [`ForumRoutes` extender](reference://Waterhole/Extend/ForumRoutes.html).
-You can do this in the boot method of a service provider.
+You can do this in the `register` method of a service provider.

 Forum routes use the path prefix configured in `config/waterhole/forum.php`, a name prefix of `waterhole.`, and the `waterhole.web` middleware group.